thedirtypanda/thedirtypanda/README.md

 ## 🚀 What I’m Up To

 - Building web apps with modern frameworks
-- Experimenting with Rust & Go in my free time
+- Experimenting with Python in my free time
 - Exploring open source & community projects

 ## 🎨 Fun Fact